sil-org/config-shim/README.md

 - `--path`: Base path for configuration parameters, e.g.: "/my-app/prod"

 ### Common Flags
 - `-v`: Verbose.
-Output more detail for debugging.
+Output more detailed messages.
+- `-d`: Debug.
+Output very detail messages.
+Includes parameter values, which may contain sensitive information.

 ### Command
 All parameters after the last flag are used as the command to execute after loading the environment variables from the config data received from AppConfig.